jG-codeR13/Devops/README.md

 # Devops
-Pipeline code for end to end deployment with email alert
+Pipeline code for end to end deployment with slack notification alert
 <h1>1.
 Build a Modified Jenkins Image</h1>
 A containerized version of Jenkins does not contain Docker and Docker CLI by default.
 For this reason, a new Docker image that contains Docker CLI and other tools must be created by using a Jenkins image as a base image.